Brooks-Mitchell/Brooks-Mitchell/README.md

 I’m an Army veteran working hard to transition from a B2B SaaS sales career to software development.

-- Excited to use my problem-solving skills and creativity to create products and services to deliver results
-- Graduating in May 2023 with a B.S. in Software Developement
-- Currently looking for entry-level full-stack opportunities!
-I'm also open to SDET and DevOps.

 <h3 align="left">Connect with me:</h3>
 <p align="left">